Performance Coaching: How To Become A Performance Coach

 a) Next level in their business:

-When people want to get visible enough to be promoted they want to gain an edge over the rest of their competition.
-Competition in a corporate world is very cutthroat and everyone is out looking for their own benefit.
-Having business coaches will give them the competitive edge and the confidence to believe in themselves.
+When people want to get visible enough to be promoted, they want to gain an edge over the rest of their competition.
+The competition in the corporate world is very cutthroat, and everyone is out looking for their own benefit.
+Based on my first-hand experience, having business coaches will give them the competitive edge and the confidence to believe in themselves.
 As a performance coach, you will help them overcome any hurdles that are stopping them from excelling in their professional lives.

 b) Start their own jobs:

-Most people are blissfully ignorant of what they want in the long run, and even if they are aware they simply do not know how to reach those goals.
-As a performance coach, you can give them a strategy which they can follow to achieve their goals.
-You must keep them accountable to make sure that they religiously following their goals and not being complacent about it.
+Most people are blissfully ignorant of what they want in the long run, and even if they are aware, they simply do not know how to reach those goals.
+Through our practical knowledge, as a performance coach, you can give them a strategy that they can follow to achieve their goals.
+You must keep them accountable to make sure that they are religiously following their goals and not being complacent about them.

 Should you become a performance coach?